Large-scale research infrastructure

 Large-scale research infrastructure is defined as research infrastructure with a total financing cost of at least EUR 1,000,000 (including the non-refundable portion of VAT).

 - Project period: 4 years, renewable with maximum two years

-- Eligible organizations: a research group or research groups at a Flemish university, a Flemish university college, a strategic research centre (IMEC, VIB, Flanders Make, VITO), an institution for post-initial education (Institute of Tropical Medicine, Antwerp Management School, Vlerick Business School); a partnership agreement between the above bodies; or a partnership agreement between at least one of the aforementioned bodies and one or more third parties.
+- Eligible organizations: a research group or research groups at a Flemish university, at higher education institutions in charge of scientific research pursuant to the Higher Education Code of 11 October 2013 (Institute of Tropical Medicine, Antwerp Management School, Vlerick Business School, School of Arts, Antwerp Maritime Academy) and by a strategic research centre (IMEC, VIB, Flanders Make, VITO); a partnership agreement between the above bodies; or a partnership agreement between at least one of the aforementioned bodies and one or more third parties.

 - Acceptable costs:

 - Equipment: Costs for research investments, i.e. the costs of purchasing and connecting the research infrastructure or purchasing the components for the construction of the planned research infrastructure, including the non-refundable portion of VAT.
 This also includes the upgrading, i.e. the substantial improvement of existing research infrastructure;

 - Personnel costs for the development and construction of the research infrastructure.
 This also includes the personnel costs for upgrading the research infrastructure and the costs for the operational or maintenance personnel once the infrastructure is up and running;